Iran says senior ISIS member and others arrested | Law-Order

 Iran says senior ISIS member and others arrested

-Eight others accompanying the men were also detained, they said.
-Islamic State claimed responsibility for two explosions in Iran in January that killed nearly 100 people and wounded scores at a memorial marking the fourth anniversary of the assassination of top commander Qassem Soleimani in Iraq in 2020 by a U.S. drone.
+Islamic State, which harbours a virulent hatred for Iran's dominant Shi'ite sect, claimed responsibility for two explosions in Iran in January that killed nearly 100 people and wounded scores at a memorial marking the fourth anniversary of the assassination of top commander Qassem Soleimani in Iraq in 2020 by a U.S. drone.
+Iran arrested 35 people in January, including a commander of Islamic State's Afghanistan-based branch ISIS-Khorasan (ISIS-K), who it said were linked to the twin bombings on Jan.
+3 in the southeastern city of Kerman.

 - Country: